interrupt-software/vault-transit/README.md

   'wrap_info': None}

 ```
-With a successful test of the basic instrumentation, it is possible to tyr out the encryption and decryption modules.
+With a successful test of the basic instrumentation, it is possible to try out the encryption and decryption modules.

 ### Encrypting data